 3. Perfect Weight America

-How would you like an easy to follow recipe for losing weight?
-Well here it is.
+How would you like an easy-to-follow recipe for losing weight?
+Well, here it is.
 This book actually was given to me for free at the Vitamin Shoppe because I bought an enzyme supplement.
-So I took it home, put it in the bathroom (where I do a substantial amount of reading, The 4-Hour Body is in there right now) and started flipping through it one Sunday morning.
+So I took it home, put it in the bathroom (where I do a substantial amount of reading, The 4-Hour Body is in there right now), and started flipping through it one Sunday morning.

-It was mid 2007 and I was coming out of a rough patch in my life.
+It was mid-2007 and I was coming out of a rough patch in my life.
 I combined the information in this book with the Russian Kettlebell (see below) and subsequently dropped 30 pounds in about 4 months.

 I lost track of a lot of things in my life and allowed myself to go.
 When you look back it's hard to figure out how you can let that happen.
-A lot of times you'll hear someone talk about an over weight person and ask that question, "how did they let themselves get like that?"
+A lot of times you'll hear someone talk about an overweight person and ask the question, "how did they let themselves get like that?"
 Well at some point I struggled with just tying my shoe because my belly was getting in the way and obstructing my reach.
 It still didn't click.
 I kept seeing the guy in the pictures above and not the guy who was eating too much ice cream and drinking too much Jack Daniels.

 Eventually I woke up.

-The bottom line here is that once I woke up and with the support of friends and family I was able to not only remove myself from the fog but was able to relieve myself of some unnecessary fat.
+The bottom line here is that once I woke up, and with the support of friends and family, I was able to not only remove myself from the fog but was able to relieve myself of some unnecessary fat.

-Again, the success of this book is that it's not a "diet" but, like Body For Life, a lifestyle that you can approach and customize to fit with in your lifestyle.
+Again, the success of this book is that it's not a "diet" but, like Body For Life, a lifestyle that you can approach and customize to fit within your lifestyle.

 Yes, there will be discipline involved and some tough choices, but you're making a lifestyle change here, not a quick fix.